ShivangDholaria/CG-Assignment/README.md

 # Ping Pong Game (CG-Assignment)

-This is a  Ping Pong Game which is an OpenGL Project where the user has to continuously hit the ball so that it doesnot passes it.
+This is a  Ping Pong Game which is an OpenGL Project where the user has to continuously hit the ball so that it does not passes it.

 <br/>